underwater-squad/Open-Grants-Program/Subswap.md

 * **Proposer:** Hyungsuk Kang
 * **Payment Address:** bitcoin:18BV6ZBt2P6zZBVpF4C5wQ3KANDoiRzDB9

-*The above combination of your GitHub account and payment address will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:

 ### Overview

-Please provide the following:
-  * A brief description: Permissionless Value Exchange Protocol based on Substrate with decentralized governance
-  * Integration: AMM (Automated Market Making) DEX (Decentralized Exchange) for native substrate tokens replacing CEX operation with community governance
-  * Background:
-      Hyungsuk: Hyungsuk likes Rust programming language and want to build a new software system based it.
-He has been working in blockchain field over 3 years as software developer.
-He is now trying to bring interchain connection between Terra and Polkadot working in Terraform labs.
-      Josh:
 ### Project Details

 Subswap aims to be the next generation of crypto exchange without a central organization without democracy.
 Subswap brings governance on the exchange that community members decide which asset is legit or not, exchange is available or not.
 Subswap's native currency is $SUNI and it will be used as the governance and on-chain activities.